 What's in our food and drink?
 Where does it come from?
 How do we maintain our high standards?
-Which awards have we won?

-We aim to continually improve the quality of our food (and drink) offering to our customers and to provide them with information about
+We aim to improve the quality of our food continually and to provide customers with information about

-We have signed up to the following pledges in the Food section of the Responsibility Deal:
+We have signed up to the following pledges in the food section of the Responsibility Deal:

 We do not use any hydrogenated vegetable fats or trans-fats in our foods.
 The cooking oil we use is virtually trans-fat free.